Wikontic: Constructing Wikidata-Aligned, Ontology-Aware Knowledge Graphs with Large Language Models: Results

 These findings suggest that Wikontic variants provide the best solution both with and without the ontology.
-Ontology and filtering help achieve the most standardized graph and strong answer coverage by thorough triplet refinement and deduplication strategies, Wikontic achieves the best coverage of information essential for question answering, while maintaining the highest connectivity levels, crucial for enabling graph search.
+Ontology and misaligned triplets exclusion help to achieve the most standardized graph and strong answer coverage by thorough triplet refinement and deduplication strategies.
+Wikontic achieves the best coverage of information essential for question answering, while maintaining the highest connectivity levels, crucial for enabling graph search.